phmatray/MasterCommander/README.md

 ## 📄 Documentation

-**MasterCommander** provides
-a [COMPLETE DOCUMENTATION](https://github.com/phmatray/MasterCommander/blob/main/docs/README.md) of the library.

-All summaries are written in English.
-If you want to help us translate the documentation, please open an issue to discuss it.
+Explore the extensive documentation to get started with **MasterCommander**, understand its capabilities, and integrate it into your projects effectively.
+Our documentation is split into two main sections to cater to different needs:

+### 🌐 User Documentation

+For an overview of **MasterCommander**, including features, installation guides, and how to get started with using the library in your projects, visit our **[User Documentation](https://phmatray.github.io/MasterCommander/mastercommander.html)**.
+This section is designed to help both beginners and experienced users to quickly leverage the library's full potential.

+### 📚 Technical Documentation

+For developers looking for in-depth technical details, our **[Technical Documentation](https://github.com/phmatray/MasterCommander/blob/main/docs/README.md)** provides comprehensive insights into the library's internal workings, API references, and code examples.
+This section is ideal for those who want to extend the library, contribute to its development, or simply understand its mechanisms at a deeper level.

+#### 🌍 Contributing to Documentation

+Our documentation is written in English to reach a broad audience.
+We welcome contributions from the community to expand our documentation, including translations into other languages.
+If you're interested in helping us make **MasterCommander** more accessible by translating the documentation or improving the existing content, please [open an issue](https://github.com/phmatray/MasterCommander/issues) on our GitHub repository to discuss your ideas.

-> **Note:** The documentation is generated using [Doraku/DefaultDocumentation]() tool.
-It is generated automatically
-> when the project is built.
+> **Note:** The documentation for **MasterCommander** is generated automatically using the [Doraku/DefaultDocumentation](https://github.com/Doraku/DefaultDocumentation) tool whenever the project is built.
+This ensures that the documentation is always up-to-date with the latest codebase.

 ## 📌 Features